These are the best golf stand bags for walking the course in 2025

 Finding the best golf bag for you could make a huge difference to your game and how you play on the course.
-If you’re the type of golfer who isn’t a fan of being in a buggy or pushing a cart then maybe a stand bag will be right up your street.
+If you’re the type of golfer who doesn’t like being in a buggy or pushing a cart, then maybe a stand bag will be right up your street.

 Having a stand bag gives you much more freedom to get around on and off the course; in the car park, you can get the clubs straight out of the car and walk to the first tee, while during the round you can walk straight to your ball wherever it’s sitting, without having to worry about areas where trolleys can’t go.